nkoane/dark/README.md

 # **DARK.**

-an app|ication to track and **monitor rolling blackouts**, _ass_ (also sold as) load-shedding, in johannesburg (and maybe all of south africa).
+an app|ication to track and monitor **rolling blackouts**, _also sold as_ load-shedding, in johannesburg (and maybe all of south africa).

-i am only doing this because, well, i think there isn't a decent application built to monitor and track the rolling blackouts (load-shedding).
+i am only doing this because, well, i think there isn't a decent _app_ built to monitor and track the rolling blackouts (load-shedding).

 yeah, sure ``eish`` works, but dam, its ugly.